Where can you see the Calais dragon?

 Where to find the Calais Dragon?

 The city of Calais is located in the port city of France.
-It has now become a reference point for the seaside and for the Opal Coast.
-It has facilities to suit the needs of families on the seafront and the beachIn order to meet the needs of tourists, the following are available.
+It has now become a benchmark on the seaside and on the Opal Coast.
+It has the right facilities for families on the seafront and beach, to meet the needs of tourists.

 A few months after the arrival of the Calais DragonA sea container has been set up next to him in the forecourt of the City of the Dragon.
 It is a dragon which belongs to the family of saurians called Sentinel Iguana A dragon that spits water, moves its head and wags its tail.